-Thus far, the state has been unable to censure social media, as such sites have not collaborated with private companies in full, he said, adding that the state found their limited efforts to censure social media through hashtags and top trends on Twitter insufficient.
+Thus far, the state has been unable to censor social media, as such sites have not collaborated with private companies in full, he said, adding that the state found their limited efforts to censor social media through hashtags and top trends on Twitter insufficient.

 "They say they will do anything possible for this not to look like censuring, but this is about feeling the waters first, and they will observe the backlash," Prof. Uçkan said.